SathvikHegade/secure_pad_pro/README.md

 ## Features at a Glance

 - Custom URLs with public or bcrypt-protected private notes.
-- Auto-save every two seconds and auto-delete 24 hours after the last edit.
+- Auto-save every two seconds and configurable auto-delete windows (1 hour to 7 days).
 - Google Gemini summaries with document-level insights.
 - Cloudinary uploads (PDF, JPG, PNG, DOCX up to 10 MB).
 - Responsive UI, dark mode, and security logging backed by PostgreSQL.